MaslowCommunityGarden/Tabletop-Arcade/INSTRUCTIONS.md

-The svg files included cover most of the panels except for the two of the back panels that were cut away from the Maslow.
+The svg files included cover most of the panels except for the two on the back, these panels were cut away from the Maslow.
 I used lots(>50) of little L brackets to fix the panels together.

 Please note -
 <ul>